evturn/bnr-chronicle/design/tasks.md

 +video-share bottom left of the video container +timestamp search results
-+video-item external link :hover independent of description
++video-item external link :hover independent of description +search-bar js into BCCHRONICLE

 -image in navigation
 -video-share arrow position
--make clickable elements clickible
+-make clickable [footer, next, see all]
 -video-share visible on video-single

--search-bar js into BCCHRONICLE